SathyaNeom/GIS_Project/docs/DOCUMENTATION_REORGANIZATION_SUMMARY.md

 ## Overview

-This document summarizes the comprehensive documentation reorganization completed to streamline the GPS Device Project Android application documentation and eliminate redundancy.
+This document summarizes the comprehensive documentation reorganization completed to streamline the GDS GPS Collection Android application documentation and eliminate redundancy.

 **Date:** January 30, 2025
 **Objective:** Consolidate testing documentation, create proper folder structure, and update all